manski117/pokemon-team-randomizer/README.md

 - regex to sanitize hostile escape characters
 - **DONE** ~~layout and styling~~

-## Add Styling
+## Add Styling *current task 6/14*
 - yeah, lets get them images
 - pokemon images (api call?)
 - responsive design
+- edit styles so that modal is bigger

 ## Export to modal
 - make modal appear with text on button press.
+    **DONE** line 588 is where the current export line should be sent to when "export" is clicked **DONE** modal should be able to close
+    **DONE** make sure that modifying a team slot is reflected in modal export

 ## Tests to write: